Ballintemple: Stadia and events

 Páirc Uí Rinn and Páirc Uí Chaoimh, both owned by the Gaelic Athletic Association, are based in the area.
 These are used by various Cork GAA teams and clubs for hurling and Gaelic football matches, and contribute to congestion in the area on match-days and when used for special events.
-Also close-by to Temple Hill are the grounds of Cork Constitution Football Club.
+Also close by to Temple Hill are the grounds of Cork Constitution Football Club.

 On the eastern side of Páirc Uí Chaoimh is the Atlantic Pond, which was built as part of the scheme to drain the marshy area next to the River Lee and which is now used by walkers and runners.
 The showgrounds of the Munster Agricultural Society also adjoin Páirc Uí Chaoimh and prior to 2012 were used for occasional agricultural exhibitions.
 Cork City Council proposed a broad redevelopment of the showgrounds, Páirc Uí Chaoimh and Atlantic Pond areas, under a master plan for the "Marina Park" area.
 The proposed development included considerable changes to Páirc Uí Chaoimh, which were completed during 2017, with additional works to follow.

 Transport

-Ballintemple is served by a single city bus route, number 202, which runs from Mahon, through Blackrock, Ballintemple, Cork City Centre, to Gurranabraher and Knocknaheeny.
+Ballintemple is served by two city bus routes, numbers 202, which runs from Mahon, through Blackrock, Ballintemple, Cork City Centre, to Gurranabraher and Knocknaheeny, and 212, which runs from Kent Station Cork to Mahon Point Shopping Centre via Blackrock, Ballintemple and Monahan Road.

 The nearest currently active railway station is Kent Station Cork.
 However, from 1850 to 1932, the line of the Cork, Blackrock and Passage Railway ran just north of the village centre.
 From 1880 to 1932, there was a station along this stretch of line called the Show Ground Halt railway station, and this served Ballintemple.

 The area was also previously served by trams.